somiandras/udacity-data-wrangling/report.md

 There are no residential areas on the island but there are some cultural and sports facilities so we should still expect a few 00s to pop up in the dataset. ([The Districts of Budapest (Wikipedia)](https://en.wikipedia.org/wiki/List_of_districts_in_Budapest))

-Based on these criteria four odd postcodes popped up in the audit.
+Four odd postcodes popped up in the audit.
 In the last one 'H' denotes Hungary in an international postcode format.
 It's a pattern we can easily correct programatically in the dataset.

-`1503` and `1507` are most likely typos for `1053` and `1057` (confirmed by the street names) while `1476` seems to be a valid postcode for some reason even though it does not seem to adhere to the standard format (but Google also gives [valid results](https://www.google.com/search?q=1476+budapest+%C3%BCll%C5%91i+%C3%BAt&oq=1476+budapest+%C3%BCll%C5%91i+%C3%BAt+&aqs=chrome..69i57j69i59.2827j0j9&sourceid=chrome&ie=UTF-8))
+`1503` and `1507` are most likely typos for `1053` and `1057` (confirmed by the street names) while `1476` seems to be a valid postcode even though it does not seem to adhere to the standard format (but Google also gives [valid results](https://www.google.com/search?q=1476+budapest+%C3%BCll%C5%91i+%C3%BAt&oq=1476+budapest+%C3%BCll%C5%91i+%C3%BAt+&aqs=chrome..69i57j69i59.2827j0j9&sourceid=chrome&ie=UTF-8))

 ``` python
 {'1476': {'count': 1, 'tags': ['Üllői út']},